Rosalind Scott, Baroness Scott of Needham Market: Liberal Democrats

 In 2008, she stood down as the Liberal Democrat Spokesperson for Communities and Local Government to concentrate on being a candidate to be President of the Liberal Democrats.
 On 8 November 2008, it was announced that she had won the ballot of party members to become President of the Liberal Democrats, beating Lembit Öpik by a margin of 72% to 22%.
 She took office as President on 1 January 2009.
 She later stood down as president and was succeeded by Tim Farron in 2011.

 Alliance of Liberals and Democrats for Europe (2015–2017)

-At the 36th Annual Congress of the Alliance of Liberals and Democrats for Europe (ALDE), held in Budapest, Hungary from 19–21 November 2015, she was elected to be one of ALDE's seven Vice-Presidents for a two-year term.
+At the 36th Annual Congress of the Alliance of Liberals and Democrats for Europe (ALDE), held in Budapest, Hungary from 19 to 21 November 2015, she was elected to be one of ALDE's seven Vice-Presidents for a two-year term.

 Professional life

-She has been a Non-Executive Director at Lloyd's Register, Entrust, the Landfill Tax regulator and ITV, and was also a member of the Commission for Integrated Transport think-tank.
-She is currently a non-Executive Director of the Harwich Haven Authority, and is the Liberal Democrat-nominated member of the House of Lords Appointments Commission.
+She has been a non-executive director at Lloyd's Register, Entrust, the Landfill Tax regulator and ITV, and was also a member of the Commission for Integrated Transport think-tank.
+She is currently a non-executive director of the Harwich Haven Authority, and is the Liberal Democrat-nominated member of the House of Lords Appointments Commission.